Cowrie Honeypot Analysis

 A honeypot is a system designed to be placed on a network for the purpose of having attackers to connect to it.
 Connections to the system are usually not legitimate and allow a network defender to detect the attacker through detailed logging.
 The logging can reveal not only normal connection information but also session information revealing the techniques, tactics and procedures (TTP) used by the attacker.

 The Cowrie Honeypot is a system designed to capture SSH and Telnet connections.
 Recording the session information.
-These types of honeypots are often connected to the Internet in order to monitor the tools, scripts and hosts in use by password guessing attackers.
+These types of honeypots are often connected to the Internet to monitor the tools, scripts and hosts in use by password guessing attackers.